 It means that you may have to consider your CAD deployments as well when making the inevitable switch off of Windows 7 machines.
 You are not alone in this situation.
-Our Lifeline support team has helped hundreds of customers like yourselves make this switch easily and with little to no downtime.
+Our Autodesk Support team has helped hundreds of customers like yourselves make this switch easily and with little to no downtime.

 Windows 7 End of Life affects numerous Autodesk software users and KETIV customers.
 For this reason, we are here to make sure that we give you the most up-to-date information and the best guidance to help your organization stay productive into the future.